hasadna/knesset-data-datapackage/README.md

 Provides Knesset data in easy to download and read formats (mostly CSV files).

+## Datapackages

+Data Packages are a lightweight containerization format for data.
+They provide the foundation for frictionless data transport.
+You can read more about the concept and format of [Friction less data](http://frictionlessdata.io) [specs](https://github.com/frictionlessdata/specs) and [datapackage tooling and other related code](https://github.com/frictionlessdata)

 ## Downloading a prepared datapackage zip

 We have a travis job that creates a datapackage for the last 120 days every week and a smaller package for last 5 days every day